4GeeksAcademy/m27gperdrizet-image-classification-project/README.md

 ./get_data.sh
 ```

-The script downloads the data from Kaggle, decompresses it and moves the training cats and dogs into seperate directories.
+The script downloads the data from Kaggle, decompresses it and moves the training cats and dogs into separate directories.

 Easy!
 Now we can work with the data in a Jupyter notebook.
 Open `src/mvp.ipynb` to get started.